 Interoperability is the capability to communicate, execute programs, or transfer data among various functional units in a manner that requires the user to have little or no knowledge of the unique characteristics of those units.
-In the spatial context, spatial interoperability is "the ability of a spatial system or components of a spatial system, to provide spatial information portability and inter-applications cooperative process control".
-In general, there are different interoperability perspectives; information, technology and processes.
+In the spatial context, spatial interoperability is "the ability of a spatial system or components of a spatial system, to provide spatial information portability and interapplications cooperative process control".
+Having a common, and well-defined datum/reference frame, assists in interoperability, especially in the use of geospatial information for disaster response/situation awareness (e.g. sea level), where we need time-series of coordinate data (i.e. we need to consider 4-D not just 3-D geospatial information).
+In general, there are different interoperability perspectives - information, technology and processes.